Compare Logitech G515 Lightspeed vs Corsair K65 Plus

 Product 1: Logitech G515 Lightspeed

-Gaming performance was praised across wired and wireless use, with reviewers describing responsive, reliable play in shooters and other games.
+Gaming performance was consistently strong, with reviewers describing responsive, reliable, and enjoyable play across shooters and general gaming.

 Product 2: Corsair K65 Plus